KyleLuoma/SNAILS/README.md

 ### Dependencies
 The dependency list is available in [requirements.txt](./requirements.txt).
 It is quite large, as we make use of several API services and libraries.
 We recommend using a virtual environment to install the dependencies.

+#### Java Runtime
+The SQL Parser can run using OpenJDK version 11 or greater

 ### Database Setup
 Retrieve the .bak files from the project repository and restore them to a MS SQL Server RDBMS.
 We used Microsoft SQL Server Developer (64-bit); but it should work with any recent release of SQL Server.